Fat Is NOT the Cause of Insulin Resistance

 “Facts: Fat found in margin, oil and salad dressing have a little intermediate effect on blood glucose levels; however, eating a fatty meal can slow down digestion and make it harder for your insulin to work causing a possible high glucose levels hours after your meal.

 The Truth: Fats are neutral.
-You don’t have to worry about fat increasing insulin but sugar does.
+You don’t have to worry about fat increasing insulin but sugar do

 What Studies Show About Fat